Cañadas de Obregón

 It has always been a small town, which firstly was called Cañadas ("Glens").
 In 1929 his name was changed to Villa Obregón (Obregón Village), in honor to Mexican president Álvaro Obregón (assassinated on July 17, 1928, in Mexico City).
 However, on January 10, 1980, it again changed its name, this time to Cañadas de Obregón, partially recovering its original name.

 As of 2005, the municipality had a total population of 3,978.

 The population of the municipality has decreased due to emigration, generally to the United States.
 Their main sources of economic income are agriculture and remittances sent by their fellow citizens residing in the United States.

+In 2023, the town of Temacapulín, within the Cañadas de Obregón municipality, was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

 History

 Before the Spanish conquest of the Aztec Empire, this region was included within the dominion of Coinan and its inhabitants were from the Nahuas tribes.
 The conquest was carried out by Pedro Almíndez Chirino at the beginning of 1530, sent by Nuño de Guzmán.
 Chirinos arrived at the place destroying and setting fire to everything in his path.
 After him, Cristóbal de Oñate arrived, and observed a behavior opposite to that of the first, getting the provinces to present obedience to the Spanish Crown.

 By decree number 1016 of October 1, 1903, it became a municipality, and by decree number 3577 of March 2, 1929, its name was changed to Villa Obregón in memory of revolutionary leader Álvaro Obregón.
 Since 1825, it belonged to the Third Canton of La Barca, and since 1872, to the 11th Canton of Teocaltiche.
 As of that date, it included the commissaryships of Cañadas, Valle de Guadalupe, Catachimé, Los Yugos, Rancho de Abajo, Laguna de Santa Gertrudis, and El Ejido.